kylej08/taskManager/README.md

-## Note: due to this project being part of the HyperionDev bootcamp, the source code is available in a private repository
+## Note
-## Please contact me if you would like an invitation to the private policy.
+Due to this project being part of the HyperionDev bootcamp, the source code is available in a private repository Please contact me if you would like an invitation to the private policy.

 # An overview